Learn about Retinoblastoma

 Retinoblastoma cases can be among the most difficult that an ocularist deals with.
 When radiation is involved, there is often a lack of orbital symmetry.
 Also, contraction of the socket can occur when the eye is left out overnight.

-It is possible that an eye implant can migrate within the socket if surgery has been involved.
+It is possible that an eye implant can migrate within the socket post-surgically.

 We work with all of our patients — from those with retinoblastoma, to those who have eye loss due to trauma — to achieve the best possible results.
 Our team knows how important an eye is to your quality of life.
 We invite you to set up an appointment today to learn how we can help you.